saicaca/fuwari/src/content/posts/covuni-experienc-draft.md

 I teamed up with Shashank Bhave ([GitHub](https://github.com/CAPTAINxNEMO), [LinkedIn](https://www.linkedin.com/in/shashank-bhave/)) for the game jam.
-We satisfied the requirements by creating a 2 d platformer where every level fits in one screen.
+We satisfied the requirements by creating a 2D platformer where every level fits in one screen.
 The theme of `Continuous Change` was incorporated by changing the player character and their abilities every few seconds.

 We decided to name the resulting game `Fractured Elements`.